Zhejiang Golden Bulls

-The Zhejiang Golden Bulls, or Zhejiang Chouzhou Golden Rent are a Chinese professional basketball team based in Yiwu in Zhejiang, China.
+The Zhejiang Golden Bulls are a Chinese professional basketball team based in Yiwu, Zhejiang, China.
 It competes in the Chinese Basketball Association (CBA), in the Southern Division.
 Its corporate sponsor is Zhejiang Chouzhou Commercial Bank.

 The team continued to be informally referred to as the Horses for quite some time, even after changing its nickname to Cyclones in 2001, largely because of the corporate sponsor during that era, Wanma (万马), whose name literally translates into English as ten thousand horses.
 The club plays most of its home games at the Yiwu Gymnasium but occasionally hosts contests at other locations in Zhejiang Province.